 This article provides the operation instructions for a Fresco flush slide driver side power cockpit window.
 The directional switch on the driver side console operates the Fresco power window.

-- With the ignition on, press and hold the switch in the up or down position to move the window in the desired direction. - 2.
+With the ignition on, press and hold the switch in the up or down position to move the window in the desired direction.
 Continue holding the switch until the desired window position is obtained.
-Then release the switch. - 3.
-Pressing down on the switch opens the window by pulling the window in and sliding it forward. - 4.
-Pressing up on the switch closes the window by sliding the window back and pushing the window out.
+Then release the switch.

+To open the window: Pressing down on the switch opens the window by pulling the window in and sliding it forward.

+To close the window: Pressing up on the switch closes the window by sliding the window back and pushing the window out.

-How To Prevent Window Condensation
+How to Prevent Window Condensation